 1.)
 Unfocused, nondirectional story — Perhaps the most immediate, noticeable problem with TWD is its lack of a clear, directional, cause-and-effect storyline.
 There’s nothing wrong with a series of episodes or even a season that focuses on specific character studies or thematic analyses of a particular narrative conflict (The Sopranos [1999-2007] arguably perfected that), and in a series based within an undead apocalypse, one would expect the primary story to take its time.
 TWD, however, does not take its time doing anything, because it doesn’t go anywhere.
 TWD’s story is wandering and aimless to the point of nonexistence; it does not evolve or progress into a more complicated narrative structure, nor build stakes for even a straightforward, simplistic end goal.

 This is small potatoes, though, compared to the show’s laughable child performances.
 In every season, TWD refuses to forgo an underage supporting cast to disastrous results.
-These child performances are on the level of Jake Lloyd in The Phantom Menace (1999) or those Jedi-in-training twerps from Attack of the Clones (2002), most notably in the laughable Season 4, Episode 14: The Grove, which features a weak riff on John Steinbeck’s Of Mice and Men.
-That being said, no child actor or character is more aggravating than Chandler Riggs’ Carl (“Corral”) Grimes.
-If I ever have to see that kid act again, it will be too soon.
+These child performances are on the level of Jake Lloyd and colleagues from The Phantom Menace (1999) and Attack of the Clones (2002), most notably in the laughable Season 4, Episode 14: The Grove, which features a weak riff on John Steinbeck’s Of Mice and Men (1937).
+That being said, no child actor or character is more aggravating than Chandler Riggs’ Carl “Coral” Grimes.

 3.)
 Poorly written, pervasive dialogue — I have already commented on this aspect of TWD, which I believe is the show’s most debilitating Achilles heel, if not its most readily apparent.
 In part because of the show’s aimless nature and also because of the show’s poor teleplays, the majority of every episode is dedicated to soap opera-type introspection and unnecessary dialogue-driven melodrama.
 Instead of embracing the haunting quiet of a plague-ravaged landscape, TWD elects to have its characters discuss, in intimate detail, the particulars of gardening, dating, farming, machete practice, and of course, gun safety.
 It’s as dumb as it sounds.